disintegrator/nextjs-workspace-js/README.md

 On the `main` branch of this repository, the Next.js app uses `@disintegrator/httpbin-client` to generate UUIDs using https://httpbin.org/uuid and everything works as expected.

-On the `broken` branch of this repository, the Next.js app uses the workspace package `monorepo-sdk` to generate UUIDs using https://httpbin.org/uuid but it will not render the page and instead throw an error:
+On the `broken` branch of this repository, the Next.js app uses the workspace package `monorepo-sdk` to generate UUIDs using https://httpbin.org/uuid but it will not render the page and instead throw the error above.

 ## Random notes